john-ashraf-7/Logic-Circuits-Simulator/README.md

 # Logic-Circuits-Simulator
-## First Project for DD1.
+<p>The purpose of this project is to build an event-driven logic circuit simulator
-The purpose of this project is to build an event-driven logic circuit simulator with a GUI for editing the circuit and showing the waveforms as a 15% bonus
+with a GUI for editing the circuit and showing the waveforms as a 15% bonus</p>